langfield/ki/ki/DOCUMENTATION.md

     └── collection.media
 ```

-As you can see, there is a `collection.anki2` file in each profile
+Note that there is a `collection.anki2` file in each profile subdirectory.
-subdirectory.

 If you're not sure of the name of your user profile, it can be seen in the
 title bar of the Anki desktop client: